mrcmn/mrcmn.github.io/theory_md/roles-and-profiles-example.md

 ## Firewall profile<a href="#firewall-profile" aria-hidden="true"></a>

 The second profile will consist of a basic firewall configuration to allow http and https access.
-We’ve used an example from the <a href="https://forge.puppet.com/modules/puppetlabs/firewall#application-specific-rules" target="_blank">ddocumentation for the puppetlabs/firewall module</a>.
+We’ve used an example from the <a href="https://forge.puppet.com/modules/puppetlabs/firewall#application-specific-rules" target="_blank">documentation for the puppetlabs/firewall module</a>.

 ### Firewall module code example: